-NVIDIA says that Tegra 3 will appear in 30 smartphones in 2012Alex Wagner - Deputy Managing Editor, News Desk
+NVIDIA says that Tegra 3 will appear in 30 smartphones in 2012Alex Wagner - Editorial Director of News and Content

 The NVIDIA news continues this afternoon, as general manager Mike Rayfield revealed some juicy tidbits of information during a company investor meeting today.
 First up, Rayfield said that NVIDIA's quad-core Tegra 3 processor will appear in a total of 30 smartphones in 2012, which is double the number that had the Tegra 2 system-on-chip last year.
 Don't expect to see all of those in the U.S., though, as Rayfield went on to say that 18 of those devices are bound for China.